DistributedCollective/Sovryn-smart-contracts/docs/ILoanTokenModules.md

         address collateralTokenAddress,
         address trader,
-        uint256 minEntryPrice, // Value of loan token in collateral. address affiliateReferrer, // The user was brought by the affiliate (referrer). bytes calldata loanDataBytes // Arbitrary order data.
+        uint256 minEntryPrice, // Value of loan token in collateral. address affiliateReferrer // The user was brought by the affiliate (referrer).
     )
         external
         payable